raspibolt/raspibolt/static-channel-backup.md

   $2 exit
   ```

-* Go back to the first SSH session, in the logs, you should see new entries similar to these:
+* Go back to the first SSH session, in the logs, you should see new entries similar to these (depending on which backup methods you enabled):

   ```sh
   > [...]